 Here are your quick tips for building muscle the right way:

-1. Eat enough calories
+1. Eat enough calories and protein

 You can’t gain weight without eating enough calories.
 So figure out how many calories you need each day and aim to hit that goal consistently.
-First master this, then you can start to mess with your bulking macros to promote more muscle growth and minimize potential body fat.

 This is the number one thing you need to get right in order to build muscle.